ogallagher/omino/readme.md

 ----------------------------------------------------------
 happened                    | pasó                  | keikif
 used to happen              | pasaba                | ?.. son            (unknown)
-had happened                | había pasado          | ?.. hiun noki      (don't know) would/was going to happen   | pasaría/iba a pasar   | ?.. solio len soki (still don't know how)
+would/was going to happen   | pasaría/iba a pasar   | ?.. solio len soki (still don't know how)
 ```

-These complex past tenses are not yet defined.
+These tenses are not yet defined.

 #### Reflexive